On & Off Campus Worship

 Private Prayer, Salat, & Meditation:

 Allee Chapel is protected sacred space on campus for your personal prayer and meditation needs.
-Feel free to leave prayers of intercession (anonymously) for others, world, or self in the prayer book located just inside the front door and the chaplain will include them in her own quiet pastoral prayers.
-A prayer rug on the East facing wall near the diverse prayerbook book shelf marks the direction toward Mecca (Qiblah established by Imam).
+Feel free to leave prayers of intercession (anonymously) for others, the world, or yourself in the prayer book located just inside the front door and the chaplain will include them in her own quiet pastoral prayers.
+A prayer rug on the East facing wall near the diverse prayerbook bookshelf marks the direction toward Mecca (Qiblah established by Imam).

-Allee Chapel can be reserved by Cornell students, faculty, and staff if for a spiritual/religious purpose, though amid COVID-19 there will be no group gatherings in this space until further notice.
+Allee Chapel can be reserved by Cornell students, faculty, and staff if for a spiritual / religious purpose.

-Other student faith orgs officially recognized by the college: Check out student clubs like Deep Water and FCA for Bible study and fellowship opportunities.
+Other student faith orgs officially recognized by the college: Check out student clubs like Deepwater and FCA for additional Bible study and fellowship opportunities.

-I'm also always on the look out for students who may be interested in reviving Buddhist, MSA (Muslim Student Association), our Southeast Asian Association (Hindu, Sikh, Muslim), or Roman Catholic Student Association.
+I'm also always on the lookout for students who may be interested in reviving Buddhist, MSA (Muslim Student Association), our Southeast Asian Association (Hindu, Sikh, Muslim), or our Roman Catholic Student Association (RCCA).
 Or launching something new.

 There are hundreds of faith homes in the Mt.
 Vernon/Lisbon and greater Cedar Rapids and Iowa City area.
 See listings below as well as on the Linn County and Iowa City/Coralville pages.
 Remember that, amid COVID-19, many faith communities are worshipping via Facebook, YouTube, or Zoom.
 Definitely go to the website of Houses of Worship for more information.